 These sacred moments provide the opportunity to allow the Holy Spirit to take the word of God-if even for a few moments-out of our mouths and into their hearts.
-In addition, we are able to model the incarnate Jesus, who often exuded the love of God by listening and asking questions.
+In addition, we model the incarnate Jesus, who often exuded the love of God by listening and asking questions.
 Those opportunities don’t always arise at the most convenient times in our agendas-but sometimes what we really need, we don’t always recognize.
-And that is when I am thankful that the Holy Spirit gives me a nudge (sometimes it’s more like a punch.)
+I am thankful that the Holy Spirit gives me a nudge (sometimes it’s more like a punch.)

 There is nothing wrong with taking time for yourself.
-There are times when escaping to your oasis of choice is the absolute best thing for you and those around you.
+Sometimes, escaping to your oasis of choice is the absolute best thing for you and those around you.
 But also remember, that God answers our prayers in ways we don’t often expect.
 It may come in the form of running to the store.